govau/content-guide/_terms-phrases/digital-terms.md

 Consider using 'sign in' and 'sign out' (note, no hyphen) instead of 'log in' or 'log out' in text, links and buttons.

-'Sign in' seems to becoming a more recognisable call to action than 'log in'.
+'Sign in' seems to be becoming a more recognisable call to action than 'log in'.
 But you should test this with the user.